-HEADPHONES: A standard 1⁄4" stereo phono jack provides the output for Headphones.
+HEADPHONES: A standard 1/4" stereo phono jack provides the Output for Headphones.
 This allows the Badlander to be not only a wonderful live performance and Recording ally, but also a great tool and companion for "Silent" practicing when you can't make any "noise" for those around you.

-Like the Balanced XLR DI OUTPUT, the volume level at the HEADPHONES output is determined by the LEVEL control.
-It's not a problem that the two share the OUTPUT Control, as the DI OUTPUT's feed is almost always sent to something with an Input Level control and EQ and also, the signal level at the 1⁄4" HEADPHONES output has been attenuated/optimized for personal monitoring with headphones.
+Like the Balanced XLR DI OUTPUT, the volume level at the HEADPHONES Output is determined by the LEVEL control.
+It's not a problem that the two share the OUTPUT Control, as the DI OUTPUT's feed is almost always sent to something with an Input Level control and EQ and also, the signal level at the 1/4" HEADPHONES Output has been attenuated/optimized for personal monitoring with headphones.

 That said, the impedance of the headphones (and their efficiency) can have an impact on the volume level possible, so it's good to try before you buy if you have the chance, as efficiency can be as much a consideration with headphones as their sound when choosing models or brands.
-The HEADPHONES output will present a signal regardless of which other outputs are in use.
+The HEADPHONES Output will present a signal regardless of what other Outputs are in use.

-This control determines the output level at the DIRECT OUT as well as the HEADPHONE output.
-The settings on your front panel will also affect the output level of these two outputs.
-The levels available here should have plenty of signal strength and/or adjustability to satisfy the requirements of your different interfacing and listening needs.
+LEVEL: This control determines the output level at the DIRECT OUT as well as the HEADPHONE Output.
+The settings on your Front Panel will also affect the output level of these two Outputs.
+The levels available here should have plenty of signal strength and/ or adjustability to satisfy the requirements of your different interfacing and listening needs.

-NOTE: The signal levels at the DI OUTPUT and HEADPHONE jack can vary with the playing loudness as determined by the MASTER controls.
+NOTE: The signal levels at the DI OUTPUT and HEADPHONE jack can vary with the playing loudness as determined by the MAS-TER controls.
 Adjust as necessary with the LEVEL control to compensate for very high stage volumes or very low "bedroom" or backstage practicing volumes.